-lowa Code §22.7 lists 73 categories of records "which shall be kept confidential, unless otherwise ordered by the lawful custodian."
+lowa Code §22.7 lists 75 categories of records "which shall be kept confidential, unless otherwise ordered by the lawful custodian."
+One new category added in 2022 relates to crisis intervention reports.
 Based on this language, no records absolutely have to be kept confidential under the Public Records Law.
 If the custodian chooses to release them, they can be released.